ttrann202/ttrann202/README.md

 - :nerd_face: I got my PhD and MS in Psychology, and I also had a BA in Economics.
 - :sparkles: I love programming, data science, and more specifically, psychological methods!
-- :tada: I’m currently working on my dissertation with the goal to graduate in the Spring of 2023 \m/
+- :tada: I’m currently looking for a job (i.e. data analyst, applied researcher, program evaluation, etc.)
 - 🌱 I’m currently learning about :open_file_folder: missing data handling,:computer: Python, and :earth_asia: Chinese
 - 📫 How to reach me:
   - :office: [LinkedIn](https://www.linkedin.com/in/thaotrann/)